 Currently, the foundation is working closely with Breakthrough Mental Health Research Foundation to raise funds for child and adolescent mental health.
 It is also raising awareness of and funds for childhood dementia.

-As well as his commitment to Little Heroes Foundation, Chris is a radio presenter and sports commentator.
+As well as his commitment to Little Heroes Foundation, 60-yer-old Chris is a radio presenter and sports commentator.